AWARDS & ACKNOWLEDGMENTS

 Lizl Kotz from Charleston, SC, won her First Gold Ball playing singles at the National 40s Clay Court Championships in Naples, FL.

-If a member, Congratulations to Nathalie in winning her first Gold Ball in the 50 Indoors.
+Congratulations to Nathalie in winning her first Gold Ball in the 50 Indoors.